-Will DMPS students be able to compete in sports this Fall?
+Will DMPS students who are involved in virtual learning be able to compete in sports?
 What about performing arts or other clubs and organizations?

 - DMPS will offer marching band as a voluntary activity at all 5 comprehensive high schools.
 This will be an optional activity for current band students and will not effect their course grade.
 Students should click this link for more information and to indicate their interest by Wednesday, July 29.
 Students will receive more information directly from their band director.

-- DMPS will offer music and theatre activities outside of the school day when classes resume.
+- DMPS will offer music and theatre activities outside of the school day.
 These activities will be voluntary and have no effect on the students course grade.
 Teachers will communicate the options and participation parameters with them once school begins.

 - DMPS will NOT offer show choir during the school day or as an after school activity at any of our buildings during the 20-21 school year.
 It has been determined that we would be unable to maintain safety measures to meet the expectations of this activity.

 - DMPS plans to continue other after school programs and clubs.
 Whether those will be held in-person or online will be determined and announced at a later date.